architech-boards/wise/source/index.rst

 Wise board is also designed as a plugin for SerizII board. **Wise "ready to run" kit** is specially designed for quick use and fast evaluate  network functionallity.
 All you have to do is plug End-Node on SerizII board, plug Coordinator on PC USB port, start HyperTerminal and enjoy!!

+With Wise board you can evaluate the performance of new NXP SENS300/01 device.
+The SEN300/01 integrates one high-accuracy temperature sensor, four relative humidity sensors, six light sensors, a user-writable non-volatile memory and a 10-bit analog-to-digital converter.
+Wise application reads out basic data from temperature, humidity and light sensors.
+For more information about this sensor, see at NXP official site `NXP official site <http://www.nxp.com/>`_

+Wise board integrates a NTAG203F, NFC Forum Type 2 Tag compliant IC with 144 bytes user memory and field detection.
+This device is used on SerizII labs.
+See at official documentation page of NXP site `NTAG203F <http://www.nxp.com/search?q=ntag203f&type=typenumber&rows=10>`_

 | Firmware application was developed with JN-SW-4041-SDK-Toolchain-v.1.1 (Eclipse based).
 | You must also install JN-SW-4065-JN516x-JenNet-IP-SDK-v857 software library.
 | Firmware project is included in Wise_Jennic.zip file.